nikitia/nikitia/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ML and Data Science portfolio projects
+- 🔭 I’m currently working on ML, DL, AI and Data Science
-- 🌱 I’m currently learning Statistics, Python, Data Science
+- 🌱 I’m currently learning Statistics, Python and ML
-- 👯 I’m looking to collaborate on Data Science
+- 👯 I’m looking to collaborate on Data Science projects
-- 🤔 I’m looking for help with complex ML algorithms
+- 🤔 I’m looking for help with more complex ML algorithms
 - 💬 Ask me about Molecular Biology, Bioinformatics, Data Analysis
 - 📫 How to reach me: https://www.linkedin.com/in/nikitia-ramruthan/
--->